UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 5. Let the marketers handle the rest: Your new company will securely notify Atlanta Gas Light and your old provider about the switch.

-Always verify the exact expiration date of your current contract.
+💸 Money-Saver: Always verify the exact expiration date of your current contract.
 Marketers typically allow you to sign up for a new plan up to 30 days before your old one expires without hitting you with an early termination penalty.

 Deciding between these two heavyweights ultimately depends on your household’s unique priorities and budget constraints.
 We recommend True Natural Gas for folks who are heavily focused on securing the lowest consistent administrative fees and value a highly transparent, cooperative-style billing experience.
 Their straightforward pricing model makes them an excellent fit for smaller homes or cost-aware renters who want predictable, low-cost utility bills without any surprises.

-A Simple Way to Pick Your Plan This Week
+A Simple Way To Pick Your Plan This Week

-Frequently Asked Questions About Gas South and True Natural Gas
+Frequently Asked Questions About Gas South And True Natural Gas

 Is it better to choose a fixed or variable natural gas rate in Georgia?